Cloud Manufacturing & The 4th Industrial Revolution

 We are still in the early stages of cloud manufacturing, but you can already see the profound effects across the hardware industry.
 In fact, this could be a tipping point in how companies both big and small are making use of the cloud to develop better new products faster and at a lower cost.

-Why is cloud manufacturing a key pillar of Industry 4.0?
+Why is cloud manufacturing a key pillar of the next Industrial Revolution?

 Cloud manufacturing significantly broadens access to industrial technology, production capabilities, and development processes for hardware businesses.
 It fundamentally disrupts the way engineers make products, establishing a new paradigm for the hardware industry.